tkestack/tapp/doc/tutorial.md

 ### 2.5 Scale up tapp

-If you want to scale up tapp use default template `spec.template`, just increased value of `spec.replicas`, otherwise you'll need specify which template pods will use in `spec.templates`.
+If you want to scale up tapp use default template just increased value of `spec.replicas`, otherwise you'll need specify which template pods will use in `spec.templates`.
 And `kubectl scale` also works for tapp.
+You can set the default template in "spec.templatPools" with "spec.DefaultTemplateName" , otherwise  default template will be in `spec.template`

 e.g.